Implications of gauge freedom for nonrelativistic quantum electrodynamics: Gauge freedom and gauge fixing

-A final common pitfall that we wish to address concerns the nature of the minimal-coupling prescription and its relation to the Coulomb-gauge.
-In Sec.~\ref{sp} we saw that $R_{\alpha\alpha'}$ implements a gauge change within the Hamiltonian by transforming between distinct minimal-coupling prescriptions [Eqs.~(\ref{mina}) and (\ref{minb})].
-This shows that the minimal-coupling replacement is {\em not} synonymous with the Coulomb-gauge.
+A final common pitfall that we wish to address concerns the nature of the minimal coupling prescription and its relation to the Coulomb gauge.
+In Sec.~\ref{sp} we saw that $R_{\alpha\alpha'}$ implements a gauge change within the Hamiltonian by transforming between distinct minimal coupling prescriptions [Eqs.~(\ref{mina}) and (\ref{minb})].
+This shows that the minimal coupling replacement is {\em not} synonymous with the Coulomb gauge.

-It is unfortunate that the term ``minimal-coupling" has so often been reserved exclusively for the Coulomb-gauge Hamiltonian $H_0$, because this nomenclature is in direct opposition to the fundamental meaning of minimal-coupling.
-The gauge-principle implies the existence of a potential whose gauge ${\bf A}_{\rm L}$ can be chosen {\em freely}.
-Different fixed gauges correspond to different fixed minimal-coupling replacements, as is clearly shown by Eqs. (\ref{HA}) and (\ref{mina}).
+It is unfortunate that the term ``minimal coupling" has so often been reserved exclusively for the Coulomb gauge Hamiltonian $H_0$, because this nomenclature is in direct opposition to the fundamental meaning of minimal coupling.
+The gauge principle implies the existence of a potential whose gauge ${\bf A}_{\rm L}$ can be chosen {\em freely}.
+Different fixed gauges correspond to different fixed minimal coupling replacements, as is clearly shown by Eqs. (\ref{HA}) and (\ref{mina}).
 This fact is obscured by the almost universal practice of expressing the multipolar potential ${\bf A}_1$ in terms of ${\bf B}$ within the Hamiltonian via Eq. (\ref{amag}).
-It is then not obvious that the multipolar Hamiltonian does result from the minimal-coupling replacement ${\bf p}\to {\bf p}-q{\bf A}_1({\bf r})$.
-Meanwhile, despite it being possible to express the Coulomb-gauge potential ${\bf A}_0$ in terms of ${\bf B}$, the Coulomb-gauge Hamiltonian is nearly always left as a function of ${\bf A}_0$.
-The minimal-coupling prescription ${\bf p}\to {\bf p}-q{\bf A}_0({\bf r})$ is therefore immediately apparent therein.
-The combined effect of these conventions may be the false impression that {\em only} the Coulomb-gauge Hamiltonian results from minimal-coupling replacement.
-In fact, in {\em any} gauge $\alpha$, the Hamiltonian includes a minimal-coupling replacement ${\bf p}\to {\bf p}-q{\bf A}_\alpha({\bf r})$.
+It is then not obvious that the multipolar Hamiltonian does result from the minimal coupling replacement ${\bf p}\to {\bf p}-q{\bf A}_1({\bf r})$.
+Meanwhile, despite it being possible to express the Coulomb gauge potential ${\bf A}_0$ in terms of ${\bf B}$, the Coulomb gauge Hamiltonian is nearly always left as a function of ${\bf A}_0$.
+The minimal coupling prescription ${\bf p}\to {\bf p}-q{\bf A}_0({\bf r})$ is therefore immediately apparent therein.
+The combined effect of these conventions may be the false impression that {\em only} the Coulomb gauge Hamiltonian results from minimal coupling replacement.
+In fact, in {\em any} gauge $\alpha$, the Hamiltonian includes a minimal coupling replacement ${\bf p}\to {\bf p}-q{\bf A}_\alpha({\bf r})$ and the potential ${\bf A}_\alpha$ is expressible as a function of the magnetic field ${\bf B}$.